Harry S. Truman

-To develop anticipation you need to ask yourself:
+To develop anticipation, you need to ask yourself:

 Why is learning this material important for me?

 Again, make a list of all the things you can think of that make learning this subject, topic or information worth your time and effort.
-The more detail you put into creating this list, the greater sense of anticipation you will build over the long-term.
+The more detail you put into creating this list, the greater sense of anticipation you will build over the long-run.

 Build Relevance to Your Life

 Finally, before undertaking your studies, you must go through the process of making this material relevant to your life.

 As we go through school we often fail to fully assimilate the information we are learning because we do not make it relevant to our lives.
 However, by asking yourself the right kinds of questions, you can indeed build relevance.
 As a result, you will assimilate the subject matter you are studying far more readily into your life.

 To create relevance, ask yourself the following questions:

 What do I already know about this material I am about to study?

 What don’t I know, and what questions do I have about it?